scurfman/ImageJ-ColorThreshold/README.md

 I am working on a macro that will open each iamge in a folder sequentially and close it out once it is done measuring the image.
 This will eliminate the need to open multiple images at once.

-Macros can be installed into ImageJ, but will be removed everytime the program is restarted.
+Macros can be installed into ImageJ (Plugins --> Macros --> Install...), but will be removed everytime the program is restarted.